Find Affordable College Courses

 Greencastle, IN

-With a ranking of #8, DePauw University did quite well on this year’s best schools for communication and journalism students.
-Located in the town of Greencastle, DePauw is a private not-for-profit school with a small student population.
+DePauw University ranked #8 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
+Located in the town of Greencastle, DePauw is a private not-for-profit college with a small student population.

 Communication & Journalism majors at DePauw take out an average of $27,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $467, based on a 10-year repayment plan.